T

 park

-Savannah's largest and most iconic park, famous for its 19th-century fountain.
-It's a perfect spot for a morning stroll, with beautiful Spanish moss-draped oaks and vibrant flower beds.
+Savannah's largest and most iconic park, featuring a stunning 19th-century fountain, walking paths, and vibrant green spaces.
+It's a perfect spot for a leisurely morning stroll.

 2. Midday